Small group blamed for Sri Lanka attack went 'from zero to 60'

 The Tamil Tigers launched more than 130 suicide bomb attacks during the country's civil war, making them the leading militant group in such assaults at the time.
 They killed a Sri Lankan prime minister and a former Indian prime minister, among others, including bystanders.

-"We never expected it to be so big," Hemasiri Fernando, the chief of staff to Sri Lankan's president, told NBC News "We never thought it would happen so soon."
+"We never expected it to be so big," Hemasiri Fernando, the chief of staff to Sri Lanka's president, told NBC News.
+"We never thought it would happen so soon."

-CORRECTION (April 23, 2019, 9:55 a.m.
-ET): An earlier version of this story misstated the first name of the director of the Chicago Project on Security and Threats.
-He is Robert Pape, not Richard Pape.

-Note: CORRECTION (April 23, 2019, 9:55 a.m.
-ET): An earlier version of this article misstated the first name of the director of the Chicago Project on Security and Threats.
-He is Robert Pape, not Richard Pape.